 But either island is beautiful so you really can’t make a mistake!

 Note: Keep scrolling to see a map of the islands and where each recommended resort is located.

 The main areas for Perhentian Besar accommodation are the western coastal parts of the island near Perhentian Kecil and the southern big bay area along Teluk Dalam.

 Perhentian Island Resort Beach

-This is my favourite beach of those on Perhentians and perhaps in all of Malaysia.
+This is my favourite beach of those on Perhentians.
 It’s a beautiful spot and is home to only one resort, the Perhentian Island Resort, a top Perhentian Besar resort option, but you can walk here quickly from the West Beach area.

-This beach is just around the corner from the beach above and may be the worst one with the beach having been mostly washed away.
+This beach is just around the corner from the beach above and may be the worst of these beaches with the beach having been mostly washed away.